anuroopbthomas/Medicine-Schedule-Docker/README.md

 Find the images of what the dashboard should look like in the "Pictures" folder

+Only files that have to be kept are /target, Dockerfile, pom.xml, spring-boot-demo.iml

 Steps to Replicate:
 1. Open Docker Quickstart terminal
 2. $ docker image pull anuroopthomas/medicinescheduledocker